Tips for Protecting Yourself from Technology-Based Fraud

 - Children and adolescents can miss warnings and surf to sites with malware.
 Cleaning up after such an event can be time consuming.
 In some cases you have to completely reinstall your operating system to remove the malware.
 There is an inexpensive product called Deep Freeze that can simplify the cleanup.
 It works by returning your PC to a clean state every time you reboot.

 While a very strong defense, this option is not for the novice user.
 Unless you intervene, Deep Freeze will undo all changes, even changes you want to keep.
 So, you have to make special arrangements for permanent changes or Deep Freeze will undo them.
 An example of this would be ensuring Windows Updates are permanent.
 In those cases, you have to "unfreeze" the machine to install new software or patches you want to keep, and then "freeze" it again once the changes are installed.
 It is very effective, but requires effort every time you want permanent changes.
-Computer Services and the school-based support staff use it to help protect many of our workstations.
+The Department of Information Technology and the school-based support staff use it to help protect many of our workstations.